-Elsewhere, we’ve helped implement one of the state’s first agricultural managed aquifer recharge (MAR) projects.
-This project uses corporate funds secured by TFT to deliver excess flood water from the Cosumnes River to adjacent vineyards, thereby recharging groundwater.
+TFT has also been working with partners to identify high-impact managed aquifer recharge (MAR) projects.
+To help drive this work to scale, TFT helped form and now manages the North Delta Groundwater Sustainability Agency (NDGSA)—a joint powers authority of multiple local stakeholders—and has partnered with a water district to implement one of the State’s first agricultural MAR projects.
+This project uses corporate funds secured by TFT to deliver excess flood water from the Cosumnes River to adjacent vineyards, thereby recharging groundwater and helping to reduce flood risk.
 In the Sacramento River, we have partnered with local landowners to keep more water instream, improving outcomes for native fish and wildlife.
 Lastly, we continue to support groundwater management efforts in the Sacramento-San Joaquin Delta, helping to ensure that these resources are sustainable for future generations.

 Cosumnes River | Northern portion of the Sacramento-San Joaquin River Delta | Sacramento and San Joaquin Valleys